danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-15-swiftui-4-custom-sheet-sizes.md

 bottomsheet: https://github.com/danielsaidi/BottomSheet
 ---

-WWDC'22 introduced a bunch of amazing additions to SwiftUI, many of which will render many 3rd party libraries obsolete.
-One such addition is SwiftUI's upcoming support for custom sheet sizes.
+WWDC'22 introduced many amazing additions to SwiftUI, of which many will render many 3rd party libraries obsolete.
+One such is SwiftUI's new support for custom sheet sizes.

 ## Background

 Until now, SwiftUI sheets have only supported a single, large size, where the parent view is pushed back and the sheet takes over most of the screen.

 When UIKit added support for custom sheet sizes last year, it wasn't added to SwiftUI.

-As such, custom sheets has been a popular problem for the community to solve, which is why we have a bunch of open-source projects for this, my own [BottomSheet]({{page.bottomsheet}}) library included.
-Many of these libraries will however no longer be needed when SwiftUI gets support for custom sheet sizes in SwiftUI 4 and iOS 16.
+As such, custom sheets has been a popular problem for the community to solve.

+We have a bunch of open-source projects for this, my own [BottomSheet]({{page.bottomsheet}}) included.
+Many of these will however no longer be needed when SwiftUI gets support for custom sheet sizes.

 ## Defining custom sheet sizes

-In SwiftUI 4 and iOS 16, you'll be able to use the new `.presentationDetents` modifier to define a set of sizes that a view should support when it's being presented as a sheet:
+In SwiftUI 4 and iOS 16, you'll be able to use the new `.presentationDetents` view modifier to define a set of sheet sizes that a view should support:

 ```swift
 struct MyView: View {